ubertidavide/fastbots/docs/index.md

 import logging

 # Import necessary classes and modules from the fastbots library
-from fastbots import Task, Bot, Page, EC, WebElement, Keys
+from fastbots import Task, Bot, Page, EC, WebElement, Keys, ActionChains, Select, Alert, TimeoutException, NoSuchElementException

 # Define a ProductPage class, which is a subclass of the Page class
 class ProductPage(Page):